 This is the first-year introductory course in Torts required in virtually every U.S. law school.
-Torts is a fundamental topic for all of law school.
-Not only is Torts is one of the broad categories of civil wrongs but it also introduces you to common law processes of law making.
-Furthermore, Torts is intrinsically relevant both to the regulation of conduct causing personal injuries and to the regulation of many commercial transactions.
+Torts is a fundamental topic for all of law school for at least three reasons.
+First, it is one of the broad categories of civil wrongs.
+Second, it introduces you to common law processes of law making.
+Third, Torts is intrinsically relevant both to the regulation of conduct causing personal injuries and to the regulation of many commercial transactions.

 But a good deal of what we will do in this first semester, first year course will not be focused on doctrinal content, but rather on skills.
 Specifically, you will learn how to read and analyze cases, and how to make clear and persuasive arguments.
 We will analyze appellate opinions, statutory provisions, and other legal materials: (i) to extract tort law principles and rules, (ii) to draw analogies and distinctions, and (iii) to develop legal arguments.
 We will cover intentional torts and negligence.
-You should take an upper-level elective to cover other topics, such as products liability, that are also tested on the bar exam.
+You should take an upper-level elective to cover other topics, such as products liability, that are also tested on the multistate exam and on the essay portion of some bar exams.